 "Names of Friends who have been Scientists or Artists in Great Britain or the United States, or Distinguished in Other Callings"

-Scope and Content note This collection is comprised of the single volume manuscript "Names of Friends who have been Scientists or Artists in Great Britain or the United States, or Distinguished in Other Callings."
+Overview This collection is comprised of the single volume manuscript "Names of Friends who have been Scientists or Artists in Great Britain or the United States, or Distinguished in Other Callings."
 Entries include names of British and American Quakers of note, especially artists and scientists, and provides brief biographies of them.

 “Names of Friends who have been Scientists or Artists in Great Britain or the U.S. Or Distinguished in Other Callings.”